Saturday, August 19, 2017

 I teach Autistic Children in their homes.
-I currently teach a 9y.o. who repetively rewinds children`s videos all day long.
-Myself as well as our team are currently only letting this child rewind when he has completed 3 activities on his schedule board.
+I currently teach a 9 y.o. who repetively rewinds children`s videos all day long.
+Currently, we only let the child rewind when he has completed 3 activities on his schedule board.
 This time is considered his break time.
 We`re only letting him do this for about 2-3 mins.
 My question is he has 2 televisions and 2 vcr`s in his bedroom.
 He will come home from school where he isn`t given the opportunity to watch t.v. and do this repetive behavior all day long.
 He goes from one area of his room to the other area back and forth per television.
 He also has both televisions going one at the sametime.
 We understand that this behavior is do to the sensory & audiotory input he needs.
 I just feel that what the team does during program time is being jeopordized.
 The consultant now wants us to start having him take his break and not have the t.v. or vcr on.
 Removing the videos all together.
 How do you think we should handle this and what`s is your option regarding video rewinding behavior.
 Thank you very much!
 Sincerely, Upset and concerned tutor

 The repetitive rewinding of video tapes in your student is obviously an activity that he enjoys.
 However, it is nonfunctional and nonsocial.
 When a child is engaged in a comprehensive autism treatment program such as the one you described, very often the goal is to eliminate these nonfunctional, nonsocial behaviors and teach appropriate play skills.